wouterfennis/copilot-lab/labs/lab-01-basic-instructions/README.md

 You are given a small codebase with inconsistent formatting and missing documentation.
 The project uses a custom instruction file to enforce standards.

+## Prerequisites

+Before starting this lab you should be comfortable with:

+- Basic Git workflow (clone, commit, diff)
+- Reading simple Python code
+- Markdown editing basics
+- Using Copilot Chat / agent mode in your IDE

+If any of these are unfamiliar, review them briefly before proceeding.

 ## Assignment

 1. Review the provided `.github/copilot-instructions.md`.